 \subsubsection{Types of Participants}

 We included participants of any age and gender with SSD, such as articulation disorder, phonological disorder, apraxia, dysarthria, cleft palate, and hearing impairment.
-However, we excluded studies specifically addressing cognitive conditions such as Alzheimer's disease, Down's syndrome, Parkinson's disease, and Autism Spectrum Disorders.
+However, we excluded studies specifically addressing cognitive conditions such as intellectual disability, Alzheimer’s disease, Down’s syndrome, Parkinson’s disease, and Autism Spectrum Disorders.